 Elena Grigoryeva worked as a journalist before studying Russian Studies and Classical Philology at Lomonossow State University Moscow where she received her diploma in Classical Philology in 2005.
-While studying she was teaching modern Greek at the Moscow Greek Society and Ancient Art and Culture at the School of the Young Philologist at Lomonossow University.
-Besides that she did internships at diverse libraries and archives, such as the Eremitage or National Library in St. Petersburg.
+While studying, she was teaching modern Greek at the Moscow Greek Society and Ancient Art and Culture at the School of the Young Philologist at Lomonossow University.
+Besides that, she did internships at diverse libraries and archives, such as the Eremitage or National Library in St. Petersburg.
 In 2002 she began a second degree program at Humboldt-Universität zu Berlin where she received a master degree in Classical Philology in 2007.
-After having gained six years of research experience at Humboldt-Universität zu Berlin, Elena started a doctoral fellowship at Topoi in 2013 where she participates in the research program “Ancient Languages and Texts” (ALT) of the Berliner Antike Kolleg.
+After having gained six years of research experience at Humboldt-Universität zu Berlin, Elena started a doctoral fellowship in the Topoi research group (D-4) Immaterial Causes and physical space in 2013, where she also has participated in the research program “Ancient Languages and Texts” (ALT) at the Berlin Graduate School of Ancient Studies (BerGSAS).

 - 2.6.2016TalkPart of: Übersetzen in Altertum und Altertumswissenschaften – Methoden, Praktiken, PhänomeneSpeaker

 - 21.5.2015TalkDavid der Unbesiegbare.
 Auslegung der ‚Analytica’ des Aristoteles: Wiederherstellung des altgriechischen Textes, deutsche Übersetzung, KommentarPart of: Vortragskolloquium der Doktoranden des 3.
 JahrgangsSpeaker